yeungchenwa/OCR-SAM/readme.md

 - `--select_index`: select the index of the text to inpaint.

 ### **Run WebUI**
-This repo also provides the WebUI(decided by gradio), inculding the Erasing and Inpainting.
+This repo also provides the WebUI(decided by gradio), including the Erasing and Inpainting.

 Before running the script, you should install the gradio package:
 ```bash